-Oxygen delivery and carbon dioxide removal are intrinsically linked with one another through processes described by the Bohr and Haldane effects.
+Oxygen delivery and carbon dioxide removal intrinsically link with one another through processes described by the Bohr and Haldane effects.
 While not detailed here, the Bohr effect states that the increase of carbon dioxide in the blood in peripheral tissues causes a right shift in the oxygen-hemoglobin dissociation curve and, consequently, increased oxygenation of the tissues.
 Once the carbon dioxide-enriched blood reaches the lungs, however, the reverse of this reaction will also occur.
-As the influx of oxygen increases hemoglobin saturation, the carbon dioxide is more likely to become detached and diffused into the alveoli to be exhaled.
-This is called the Haldane effect.
+As the influx of oxygen increases hemoglobin saturation, the carbon dioxide is more likely to become detached and diffused into the alveoli for exhalation; this is called the Haldane effect.

 In peripheral tissues, where oxygen content is low, carbon dioxide binds to hemoglobin to form carbaminohemoglobin.
 As blood returns to the lungs and the partial pressure of oxygen increases, the carbon dioxide dissociation curve shifts right (seen by the arrow showing the offloading of carbon dioxide as oxygenation increases), lowering the total carbon dioxide content in the bloodstream.
 Thus, although the partial pressure of carbon dioxide only decreases from 45 or 46 mmHg on the venous side to 40 mmHg on the arterial side, the total amount of carbon dioxide in the bloodstream decreases by a much greater percentage.

-Clinically, transportation and elimination of carbon dioxide become especially important in regulating the pH of the blood.
+Clinically, transportation and elimination of carbon dioxide become especially crucial in regulating the pH of the blood.
 Should the partial pressure of carbon dioxide increase or decrease, the body’s pH will decrease or increase, respectively.
-This can occur as a primary disorder, such as in the case of an individual who becomes apneic and develops acidosis because of an increased partial pressure of carbon dioxide, or as a compensatory reaction, such as in a diabetic who develops ketoacidosis and hyperventilates to decrease carbon dioxide levels and prevent the pH from dropping too low.
+This change can occur as a primary disorder, such as in the case of an individual who becomes apneic and develops acidosis because of the increased partial pressure of carbon dioxide, or as a compensatory reaction, such as in a person with diabetes who develops ketoacidosis and hyperventilates to decrease carbon dioxide levels and prevent the pH from dropping too low.